cviebrock/sequel-pro-laravel-export/README.md

-# ExportToLaravelMigrations.spBundle
+# Laravel Migration Exporter for Sequel Pro

 A bundle for [Sequel Pro](https://www.sequelpro.com/) that lets you generate Laravel migration files from existing tables.

 ## Installation

-1. Download the latest release and unzip the file.
+1. Clone the repository or download the latest release and unzip the file.
-2. Rename the directory to remove the version name, e.g.
-   `ExportToLaravelMigration.spBundle-1.0-alpha` > `ExportToLaravelMigration.spBundle`.
-   Finder will pop up a warning about changing the file extension, which is normal.
-Choose the "Use .spBundle" option to turn the directory into a Sequel Pro bundle package.
-3. Either move the `ExportToLaravelMigration.spBundle` package to `~/Library/Application Support/Sequel Pro/Bundles/`,
-   or simply double-click on the `ExportToLaravelMigration.spBundle` package to install it.
+3. Double-click on the `ExportToLaravelMigration.spBundle` package within the repository directory to install the bundle.
 4. Launch Sequel Pro!